Juan Soriano (artist): Life

 At this time, Soriano was also a regular visitor to the home and business of Jesús Reyes Ferreira.
 Reyes gave him work in his shop to make decorated wrapping paper as he did but Soriano found the work difficult.
 However, the time there allowed him to meet creators such as Luis Barragán and Roberto Montenegro, experience European art in books and magazines and discover portraits by José María Estrada, which Reyes collected.
 Soriano also went to his first museum and began to read classic books edited by José Vasconcelos.

 The first exhibition of Soriano's work allowed him to meet artists such as José Chávez Morado, Lola Álvarez Bravo and María Izquierdo, who encouraged him to move to Mexico City, which he did in 1935 at the age of fifteen, along with his sister Martha.
 Here he continued a lifelong cultivation of friendships with artists, writers and intellectuals, which Soriano stated was one of the main treasures of his life.
 These included Xavier Villaurrutia, Carlos Pellicer, Octavio Paz (who wrote several essays about him), Lola and Manuel Álvarez Bravo, Rafael Solana (with whom he traveled to UC Berkeley in 1938), Isabel Villaseñor, Frida Kahlo, Lupe Marín and Salvador Novo.
-He was part of a regular social circle with Octavio G. Barreda as part of his love for poetry and writing, becoming involved in magazines such as El hijo prodigo and La Revista de la Universidad de México.
+He was part of a regular social circle with Octavio G. Barreda as part of his love for poetry and writing, becoming involved in magazines such as El hijo prodigo and the Revista de la Universidad de México.

 Soriano visited Rome for the first time in 1952, and in 1954 he visited Crete, where he painted Apolo y las musas.
 He returned to Rome again to live from 1969 to 1975, which allowed him to study classical art.

-In 1963, Soriano suffered an automobile acciden,t which he documented in a painting called El accidente.
+In 1963, Soriano suffered an automobile acciden, which he documented in a painting called El accidente.

 In 1974, Soriano met Polish dancer Marek Keller on a visit to Paris, introduced by writer Sergio Pitol.
 This was the beginning of an over thirty-year relationship.
 Soriano worked incessantly and cared only about his work, leaving the rest of his affairs in disorder.
 Keller stepped in to manage most of these and put some order in the artist's life.
 The two remained together, living in both Mexico City and Paris until Soriano's death.
-Since then, Keller has worked to promote the artist's legacy in various parts of the world.
+Since then, Keller worked to promote the artist's legacy in various parts of the world, until his death in 2023.
+In 2004, shortly before Soriano's death, they founded the Fundación Juan Soriano and Marek Keller.

-Soriano died in 2006 at the age of 85 at the Instituto Nacional de Nutrición Salvador Zubirán in Mexico City from multiple causes.
+Soriano died in 2006 at the age of 85 at the Salvador Zubirán National Institute of Health Sciences and Nutrition in Mexico City from multiple causes.